GuYifan/thanx_tc/README.md

 * **Step 1 - Retrieve Data**

-Read data from a given text file.
+&nbsp;&nbsp;&nbsp;&nbsp; Read data from a given text file.

 * **Step 2 - Transform Data**

-Iterate through the raw data and aggregate by date.
+&nbsp;&nbsp;&nbsp;&nbsp; Iterate through the raw data and aggregate by date.
 As shown in the example below, each key is the date and the value is each user's purchase amount on that date.

 Example:
 ```